BROADSoftware/HADeploy/docsite/docs/plugins_reference/supervisor/supervisor_overview.md

 But, there is a problem.
 To perform this last operation, HADeploy need to know most of the parameters of the supervisor (Mostly its file layout).
 This is why we need to insert the supervisor definition in the file, here at the end.

 But, we just want to describe it.
 We don't want to manage it (This is the role of the `init.yml` script).
-This is why we add the `managed: no` attribut.
+This is why we add the `managed: no` attribute.

 > <sub>Don't be confused.
 Managing supervisor's program is not managing the supervisor by itself.</sub>